monday15/lounge-gtk-theme/README.md

 or
 `sudo dnf install lounge-gtk-theme-xfce-sway` for xfce/sway users.

 > Lounge-aux-icon-theme comes as a weak dependency, with Adwaita as a main icon theme.
+Lounge-backgrounds is also a recommended dependency.

 **Ubuntu**: